5 things to know when buying body armor

 Understand the NIJ standards

 Once you know your threat level, you can start to look at what body armor is right for you.
-The National Institute of Justice conducts ballistic and other tests to judge the effectiveness of a manufacturer’s vests, soft panels and hard plates (or combination thereof), as well as to determine the useful lifespan of that armor.
+The National Institute of Justice conducts ballistic and other tests to judge the effectiveness of a manufacturer’s vests, soft panels and hard plates (or a combination thereof), as well as to determine the useful lifespan of that armor.

 It’s important to know which option stops a given caliber of threat.
 These range from Types I, IIA, II and IIIA for handguns to hard armor Types III, III++ and IV to defeat rifle and armor-piercing rounds.
 The higher the rating, the greater the protection.